Aniket-kute/CommScope/README.md

 <img src="commscope_work_portfolio/process.png">

 Impact of this project: I was able to identify specific failures with the help of these dashbaords and tbe results were further provided to the enginnering team at plant location.
 As a result, once the changes were made, we monitored the results for the next month and we found out that the improvement in the yields were more than 90% and the repeat testing was reduced by 45% which was a major breakthrough for us since we have a product line in it's testing/pilot phase.
+                    This dashboard is now used by the senior engineer to show the results for every weekly meetings.

+ People who will be using this dashboard:
+ Senior Engineer
+ Principal Engineer, Test development
+ Quality Manager
+ Principal Manufacturing Engineer
+ Director, Quality
+ NPI Product Engineer

 Dashboard: